Code-nano/Forcasting_Energy_Consumption_Using_XGBoost/README.md

 6. **Final forecasting and visualisation:** The final model is used to forecast future energy consumption, and the results are visualised for better understanding.

-Note: New features need to be added, and implementation for the automation for the XGBoost model hyperparameter tuning for a more accurate model.
+Note: New features need to be added, as well as the implementation for the automation for the XGBoost model hyperparameter tuning for a more accurate model.
 Such as temporal factors: time of day, seasons and weather, dayofweek or special events and holidays and even macroeconomic factors